Capacity Theorems for Distributed Index Coding: Composite Coding for the Distributed Index Coding Problem

-We now further simplify Corollary~\ref{corr:allservers} by choosing the composite rates explicitly (and potentially suboptimally) as $S_K = C_K$, $K \in N$, which essentially prevents cooperation among the servers and forces server~$J$ to transmit the composite index $w_J$ by a one-to-one mapping $y_J(w_J)$.
+We now further simplify Corollary~\ref{corr:allservers} by choosing the composite rates explicitly (and potentially suboptimally) as $S_K = C_K$, $K \in N$, which essentially prevents cooperation among the servers and forces server~$J$ to transmit the composite index $w_J$ by a one-to-one mapping $y_J(w_J(\xv_J))$. \begin{corollary} A rate-capacity tuple $(\Rv, \Cv)$ is achievable for the distributed index coding problem $(i| A_i)$, $i \in [n]$, under given decoding message sets $\Dv$ if